Country of origin labeling is a federal law that requires

 - What do PERDUE® chickens and turkeys eat?

-We feed our birds the finest natural grain products, including yellow corn, soybean meal, vitamins and mineral supplements.
+We feed our birds quality grain products, including yellow

 - Why are your chickens fed an all-vegetarian diet?